Senior Executive Vice President, Group Head, U.S. Region, and President and Chief Executive Officer of The PrivateBank

 Executive Managing Director and President of Commercial Real Estate

-Prior to joining The PrivateBank, she was Executive Vice President in LaSalle Bank’s Commercial Real Estate Department, and most recently was responsible for serving real estate companies based in Illinois.
+Prior to joining The PrivateBank in 2007, Case was Executive Vice President for LaSalle Bank’s Commercial Real Estate team, and most recently was responsible for serving real estate companies based in Illinois.
 She was also responsible for launching the Corporate Real Estate Group, which banked national real estate companies, opportunity funds, and pension funds and advisors, and for the start-up of loan production offices in St. Louis, Kansas City and Denver.
 Prior to joining LaSalle in 1992, Case established and managed the Midwest real estate loan production office for New York-based Marine Midland Bank.
 Prior to that, she was responsible for managing banking relationships with Midwest-based real estate development and syndication firms at The First National Bank of Chicago.

 Executive Managing Director and General Counsel and Corporate Secretary

-Jennifer R. Evans is Executive Managing Director and General Counsel and Corporate Secretary for The PrivateBank.
-She is a member of the Operating Committee and Executive Committee.
-As General Counsel, Evans is responsible for managing all of the organization’s legal affairs and providing counsel to the Chief Executive Officer and Board of Directors on strategic initiatives, capital markets activities, corporate and regulatory compliance and executive compensation.
+Jennifer R. Evans is Executive Managing Director and General Counsel and Corporate Secretary for CIBC’s U.S. Region.
+She is a member of the U.S. Region Executive Committee.
+As General Counsel, Evans oversees the organization’s legal affairs and provides counsel to the CEO, executive team and Board of Directors on a broad range of business, strategic and risk management considerations.
+She is regularly involved in corporate governance and strategic planning matters, strategic transactions, oversight of corporate and regulatory compliance, and regulatory and legislative affairs.

 Executive Managing Director and President of National Commercial Banking and Regional Markets